sarathcrajeevan/ai-zoology-drug-dev/3_tags/Protein.md

 protein are classified on the base of higher structure into the fibrous protein with polypeptide chain arranged in long strand or sheets; globular proteins, with polypeptide chains folded into sprerical or globular shape

+## PBD protein data bank

+resolution less is better

+first four letter code is pdb id unique identifier

+annotation tab get a idea about the class fold etc

+sequence tab get the idea about the where the beta sheet is formed